 If your employer doesn’t have an EAP program, it might be worth it to suggest one to your HR manager.
 I wouldn’t suggest approaching your boss, as EAP programs and their benefits are still somewhat stigmatized.
 But it’s your HR department's job to deal with these issues.

-EAPs are relatively cheap for businesses and institutions to provide to employees, averaging between $12 and $40 per employee per year.
-And they’re even a great investment for the business itself.
+EAPs are relatively cheap for businesses and institutions to provide to employees, and they’re even a great investment for the business itself.
 They make for happier and more productive employees, both in the office and at home.

 Get Trusted Legal Advice — Choose Your Service Here >>